VS Code Extension for Databricks

 The configuration happens directly via VS Code by simply opening the settings

 Then either search for "Databricks" or expand Extensions -> Databricks.

 The settings themselves are very well described and it should be easy for you to populate them.
 Also, not all of them are mandatory!
-Some of the optional settings will allow better integration with Databricks-Connect but this is still work in progress.
+Some of the optional settings are experimental or still work in progress.

 To configure multiple Databricks Connections/workspaces, you need to use the JSON editor.